joseph-allen/fullstack-swe-takehome/README.md

 The Front-end can probably be reduced to:

-- Join Queue From - Show the current queue state if needed, shows estimated wait time, collects details from users.
+- Join Queue Form - Show the current queue state if needed, shows estimated wait time, collects details from users.
 - Party Status - Maybe a version of this is availible even before you join the queue.
 - Queue Controls - Check In Button and Cancel Queue button

 These are just initial thoughts, to be fleshed out on the Projects board.

 ### Design

+### Front-End

 I'd expect to work from an existing design, so I think making my own wireframes is a good way to make sure I've covered the featues I expect.